CD3/HTMLSlideShowUtils/README.md

 ## Description

+`HTMLSlideShowUtils` is a collection of scripts that help automate the building and deployment of HTML slides from a a Markdown file.
-`pandoc` can creating HTML slide shows from simple mardown files.
-This projects provides a `Makefile` and some simple scripts to make this easy and add some useful features.
-For example, the `Makefile` supports pushing an HTML slide show to a remote server.
+It provides a `Makefile` and some simple scripts to make this easy and add some useful features. example, the `Makefile` supports pushing an HTML slide show to a remote server.
 To build and push a slide show, just run `make all`
+All of the tools needed to do this exist, this project simply provides some scripts to help streamline the process.
+Slides shows are build using `pandoc`, which support several different HTML slide show frameworks.

-The scripts also handle differences between the various slide show frameworks that pandoc can write to so that you can create slide shows in each format from the same Markdown without modification.
+The scripts also handle differences between the various slide show frameworks that `pandoc` can write to so that you can create slide shows in each format from the same Markdown without modification.
 Most of these differences have to deal with the css and javascript links.
 Some of the output formats reference remote links (slidy) while others expect a specific